 Take care of your nervous system: take a warm bath with Epsom or Himalayan salts, practice some light, calming breathwork (nothing too stimulating), eat more heartier foods like root vegetables.

-If your kundalini has awakened prematurely, ground your energy, take some time away from your spiritual practice and when you come back focus on energy clearing and building a better foundation for yourself in all aspects of life.
+If your kundalini has awakened prematurely, ground your energy and take some time away from your spiritual practice.
+When you come back, focus on cleansing your energy and building a better foundation for yourself in all aspects of life.
 Spend time in nature or doing focused activities such as writing or drawing.

-Take a step back and evaluate how you are approaching your spiritual journey.
+Take a step back and evaluate how you are approaching spiritual development.
 Are you trying to reach a specific goal, are you rushing ahead?
-Go back to the basics and notice where you are neglecting self care.
+Go back to the basics and notice where you are neglecting more basic self care.

-What’s the difference between a kundalini and spiritual awakening?
+What’s the difference between a kundalini & spiritual awakening?

 Looking at what happens during a kundalini awakening, you might be wondering, ‘How is this different to a spiritual awakening?’
 A lot of the symptoms overlap.